We’ve often heard that it’s the people and not the guns that kill other people.

 The rugged or swaggering image of the pioneers on the prairie or cowboys of the Wild West remains largely hallowed in our society.
 Some of this is worth celebrating when we discuss the bravery and self discipline which many of them possessed.
 The not so impressive character trait common with those figures was their knee-jerk instinct to fight regarding another person or people group standing in the way of what they wanted or thought was righteous.
 There are other ways to get what one wants or thinks is right than choosing to battle, though sometimes that is the only option.

 Thankfully, for many generations no American city or state has had a murder rate even close to that of the Wild West in the late 1800s.
 Back then, some towns experienced a murder rate of over 30%.
-Compare that to the 3% violent death rate in Europe and the United States combined for the 20th century, including WWI, WWII and civilian situations.
+Compare that to the 3% violent death rate in Europe and the United States combined for the first half of the 20th century, including WWI, WWII and civilian situations.
 Much of the areas in America with high murder rates today were formerly known as pioneer territories.
 This can lead one to ask if certain sections or particular types of regions of this country are becoming civilized at a slower pace.

 Over the past few years, I’ve discovered the same trends in other types of social ills and gathered many academic and government charts and articles that provide the relevant data.
 Among Western nations and individual states within the U.S., those which are the most conservative and religious are the most violent and plagued with far greater social problems in categories like overall crime, infant mortality, environmental abuse, teen pregnancy, incarceration, economic mobility, life expectancy, poor educational systems, murder, healthcare efficiency, average worker to CEO pay ratio, paid maternity leave, obesity, income inequality and minimal worker’s benefits.
 For example, on the Quality of Life Index for 2010, the United States – the most religious and conservative country in the developed world – ranked 33rd overall, 39th in health, 24th in education, 17th in wealth, 15th in democracy, 77th in peace, 38th in environment.